intel/tsffs/docs/src/fuzzing/compatibility.md

 ## Micro Checkpoints

+Micro checkpoints are only supported prior to Simics 7.0.0.
+If you are using a newer version of Simics, [snapshots](#snapshots) first.

 SIMICS has a feature called *micro checkpoints* that allows in-memory snapshots of the target software state, as well as reasonably fast restoration of these snapshots to enable fuzzing.